Ignite Awards FAQs

 1. What is the Ignite Awards for Human Rights all about?

-Ignite Awards for Human Rights, the first ever human rights award in the country, was created by Amnesty International Philippines to accord Human Rights Defenders (HRDs) the highest recognition for the work they do in uplifting human rights in the Philippines.
+Ignite Awards for Human Rights, the first ever human rights award in the country, was created by Amnesty International Philippines to give Human Rights Defenders (HRDs) the highest recognition for the work they do in uplifting human rights in the Philippines.
 Amnesty International is one with the HRDs in fighting, directly or indirectly, for a world where human rights is the norm.
-Amnesty International Philippines would like to recognize the power of ordinary people doing extraordinary work in defense of human rights.
+Amnesty International Philippines recognizes the power of ordinary people doing extraordinary work in defense of human rights.

-It is given every 3 years and is currently on its third season.
+It is given every 3 years and is currently on its fourth season.

 2. What are the categories of Ignite Awards for Human Rights?